-Spread across 23 states, Aa’s leaders reside in communities impacted by multiple, un-natural disasters including flooding, wildfires, and air and water pollution, all compounded by reckless development and climate change.
-The consequence is shattered lives and a devastated environment.
+Anthropocene Alliance (A2) has 125 member-communities in 35 U.S. states and territories.
+They are impacted by flooding, toxic waste, wildfires, and drought and heat — all compounded by reckless development and climate change.
+The consequence is broken lives and a ravaged environment.

-Anthropocene Alliance was launched in 2017 to help unite impacted communities and strengthen their resistance to bad development, government inaction and public ignorance.
-Linked by research, solidarity, and knowledge born of experience, our frontline leaders have brought national visibility to their struggle for climate justice.
-Supported by outstanding partner organizations that contribute expertise in hydrology, public health, engineering, planning, and the law, Aa leaders have successfully halted developments in climate-vulnerable areas; implemented nature-based, hazard mitigation strategies; organized home buyouts; and pushed for clean-ups at superfund sites, toxic landfills, and petrochemical plants.
+Supported by outstanding partner organizations with expertise in engineering, hydrology, public health, planning, and the law, A2 leaders have successfully halted developments in climate-vulnerable areas; implemented nature-based hazard mitigation strategies; organized home buyouts; and pushed for clean-ups at superfund sites, toxic landfills, and petrochemical plants.

-We support everyone we can, but our special priority is low-income, Black, Latinx, Native American and other underserved communities.
+We support everyone we can, but our special priority is people who have suffered the worst environmental impacts for the longest time; that usually means low-income, Black, Latinx, Native American and other underserved communities.

 Here are some of our achievements:

-- Almost half have been matched with pro bono scientists and legal expertise.
-The value of that support is now $743,000, and counting.
+74 communities have now been matched with pro bono scientists, lawyers, policy and technical experts and artists.
+The value of that support is $4.4 million dollars.

-- This year, sixteen of our grassroots leaders met with their members of congress; many have attended multiple meetings.
+Nineteen of our grassroots leaders met with their members of congress; many have attended multiple meetings (we’ve organized 43 meetings in total.)

-- We’ve helped raise funds for over 40% of our members — including $13 million for Rosewood Strong (Horry County, SC) to pay for the buy-out 60 flooded homes.
+We’ve helped distribute funds for 50% of our members to a value of $17.7 million dollars — including $13 million for Rosewood Strong (Horry County, SC) to pay for the buy-out of 60 flooded homes.

-- Six Aa communities and their cities have been matched with U.S. Army Corps Silver Jacket engineers to receive floodplain management assistance.
-Two more have been matched with planners and engineers from the National College Sea Grant program.
+Seven A2 communities and their cities have been matched with U.S. Army Corps Silver Jacket engineers to receive floodplain management assistance.
+Five more have been matched with planners and engineers from the National College Sea Grant program.

-- And we are still growing!
-We expect to have more than 100 grassroots leaders by the summer of 2021,
+And we are still growing!
+We expect to have more than 200 grassroots leaders by 2025.

-Our newest initiative, Vision/Action 2025, will direct more than $60 million of federal, state and foundation support to 30, low-income, Black, Latinx, and Native American communities in order to buttress climate change resilience.
-Our initiative is also intended to highlight the need to change federal, state and municipal programs to make them more equitable.
+Our newest initiative, Vision/Action 2025, will direct more than $60 million of federal, state and foundation support to 30 low-income, Black, Latinx, and Native American communities to buttress climate change resilience.
+Our initiative is also intended to highlight the need to change federal, state and municipal programs to make them more equitable and effective.

 *What’s in a name?